bellerbrock/WeatherLogger/README.md

 <img src="https://user-images.githubusercontent.com/11297346/149408573-23d1baf8-233f-49a4-b2e5-668421d4dfea.png" width="50%" height="50%">
 </p>

-The default addresses are 0x76 for the BME280 sensor, 0x23 for the BH1750 sensor, and 0x3c for the I2C OLED display
+The default addresses are `0x76` for the BME280 sensor, `0x23` for the BH1750 sensor, and `0x3c` for the I2C OLED display.

 - Clone to this repo to the pi home dir with git `git clone https://github.com/bellerbrock/WeatherLogger.git`, then cd into it with `cd WeatherLogger`